VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ```bash
 helm repo update
 ```

 </div>

-To verify that everything is set up correctly, you may run the following command:
+To verify that everything is set up correctly you may run this command:

 <div class="with-copy" markdown="1">

 ```bash
 helm search repo vm/
 ```

 </div>

-The expected output will be:
+The expected output is:

 ```bash
 NAME                         	CHART VERSION	APP VERSION	DESCRIPTION